gibsonpp/GR-sslcm-data/README.md

 ### Description

+**Data access date:** 2023-05-03

-This auxiliary data set reports the numbers of adult fish, by origin, sex, and age, that were harvested (i.e., removed from the spawning population) after they returned to their natal river.
-“Tributary harvest” is distinguished from harvest that occurs while fish are still in the ocean or while they are migrating upstream through the mainstem Columbia and Snake Rivers.
+This auxiliary data set reports the numbers of adult Chinook salmon, by origin, sex, and age, that were harvested in tribal and sport tributary fisheries after they returned to their natal river.
+Tributary harvest is distinguished from harvest that occurs while fish are still in the ocean or while they are migrating upstream through the mainstem Columbia and Snake Rivers.
 (In the GR-LCM, these other sources of harvest are captured in the `harvest-rates-below-BON` and `BON-LGR-adult-PIT-detections` data sets, as well as in the ocean survival and maturity rates estimated within the model.)
-Within the GR-LCM these tributary harvest counts are treated as known values without associated sampling error.
+Within the GR-LCM tributary harvest counts are treated as known values without sampling error.

-Of the populations and years modeled by the GR-LCM, only the Lostine population experiences regular tributary harvest, although even in Lostine there have been numerous years with very low or zero tributary harvest.
-For the Catherine Creek population, tributary harvest occurred only in 2021, and for the Upper Grande Ronde population tributary harvest occurred in a few years (2010 and 2014-2017).
-There is no tributary harvest in the Minam population.
-None of the populations modeled by the LCM had any recorded tributary harvest during the mostly low-return years 1986-2000.

-This data set reports only positive harvest counts; harvest for any populations, years, and/or compositions not included in the data set is assumed to be zero.

 Tributary harvest comprises both sport (recreational) and tribal fisheries.
-Sport fisheries target only hatchery-origin fish (although there may be incidental angling-related mortality of natural-origin fish), while tribal fisheries are non-selective by fish origin.
-Tribal nations (Nez Perce Tribe and the Confederated Tribes of the Umatilla Indian Reservation) monitor and report their annual tribal fishery harvest numbers.
-Sport fishery harvest numbers are estimated based on creel surveys; method details are provided in Bratcher *et al.* (2017).
+Sport fisheries target hatchery-origin fish, while tribal fisheries are non-selective and allow harvst of both hatchery- and natural-origin fish.
+Nez Perce Tribe and the Confederated Tribes of the Umatilla Indian Reservation monitor and report their annual tribal fishery harvest numbers.
+Sport fishery harvest numbers are estimated based on creel surveys; method details are provided in Bratcher et al. (2017).

+Of the populations and years modeled by the GR-LCM, only the LOS population experiences semi-regular tributary harvest.
+Recorded tributary harvest occurred only in 2012 for the CAT population (tribal and sport fisheries), and only in 2010 and 2014-2017 for the UGR population (tribal fisheries only).
+There is no tributary harvest in the MIN population.
+None of the populations modeled by the GR-LCM had any recorded tributary harvest during the low-return years 1986-2000.

+This data set reports only positive harvest counts; harvest is assumed to be zero for any population, year, or composition not included in the data set.

 ### Fields